olayinkade/olayinkade.github.io/README.md

 > Yes, you can either import an existing theme that someone else created or you can create your Jekyll theme to format your resume how you want it.
 On how to create a theme [Read More...](https://www.chrisanthropic.com/blog/2016/creating-gem-based-themes-for-jekyll/)

 4. Can I host other things apart from a markdown file on GitHub?
 > Yes, you can host more things apart from a Markdown file.
-You can host personal blogs, and othe websites with functionality
+You can host personal blogs and other websites with functionality

 ### Acknowledgment